Steve0929/reddit-2B/README.md

 # reddit-2B
 Convert Reddit posts to videos.
-Image creation, Text to Speech generation and video rendering happens right on your local device with minimal reliance on external dependencies/services except for the Reddit API.
+The image creation, Text to Speech generation and video rendering happens right on your local device with minimal reliance on external dependencies/services except for the Reddit API.

 ## Usage with Docker 🐋
 ```